isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-vacuuming-kill-flea-larvae.markdown

 The seriousness of the flea larvae will affect how long it'll require for you to control the fleas - but this may be anywhere from 1-8 weeks - and vacuuming may help reduce the severity of the flea issue.

 So, vacuuming the fleas will be a suitable start to eliminate the fleas - but you'd rather employ an integrated flea-control tactic to control the bugs around the household.
-## How Often Need You Vacuum?
-Special Vacuum?
+## How Often Need You Vacuum?Â Special Vacuum?
-So, how often must you vacuum the areas to kill the flea larvae -  well, this is my recommendation - you may need to vacuum the spaces for fleas daily during the early times of the flea larvae control.
+So, how often must you vacuum the areas to kill the flea larvae -Â  well, this is my recommendation - you may need to vacuum the spaces for fleas daily during the early times of the flea larvae control.
 - This is since the eggs of these bugs hatch within 2 to 3 days upon getting laid.
 Therefore, thorough vacuuming may allow better removal of larvae and eggs - prior to their hatching.
 But will the vacuuming require s ome special vacuum machine?
 Will you require special attachments and extra extenders to